clout-13/phy329_darkenergy_final/README.md

 We will also compare the performance of using a standard vs an implicit ODE solver for this equation.

 **Directory Structure:**

-Top level file: demo.py - Example of the project running
+Everything required to run the program is in the top-level directory.

-Subdirectory file:
+- Demo.ipynb: Example of the project running.
+Interactive visualizer allowing user to explore CPL parameter space and visualize the resulting cosmic dynamics as per the Friedmann Equation.
-- FriedmannEquationCPL.py - FriedmannEquationCPL class which contains parameters and setup for model universe, as well as solvers for the Friedmann Equation and universe age.
-To be called in demo.py to create visualizations from the solutions.
+- FriedmannEquationCPL.py: Defines FriedmannEquationCPL class which contains parameters and setup for model universe, as well as solvers for the Friedmann Equation and universe age.
+To be called in Demo.ipynb to create visualizations from the solutions.

 ## Scientific Background